My Location - 2025 - Whispering Skies Observatory

 • to the roof drive system

-• to switched outlets that will power white lights and red lights for the building.
+• to switched outlets that power the building's white and red lights.

 • Several 4-gang outlets on the north wall to support computer and tool use